Slow or Poor Infant Weight Gain

 is related to your baby's natural pattern or some other factor, it's almost always

-best for your baby to continue to breastfeed.
+best for your baby to keep breastfeeding.

-The difference between a "natural" slow gainer and a slow-weight-gain problem
+The difference between a natural slow gainer and a slow-weight-gain problem

-A baby who is a "natural" slow gainer still gains weight steadily, though slowly:
+A baby who is a natural slow gainer still gains weight steadily, though slowly:

 Stays on a particular growth curve